 Waves made with love

 I am Johny Vieira, 29 years old, currently living in Santa Cruz, Portugal.
-After starting to surf, 17 years ago, ocean became a place where I constantly seek inspiration, fun, and energy.
-It is in the ocean where I feel at home and useful to myself.
+After starting to surf, 17 years ago, the ocean became a place where I constantly seek inspiration, fun, and energy.
+It is in the ocean where I feel at home and most like myself.

 As it becomes obvious from the name, Johny Surf Art is a project where my passion for surf and art meet.
-Each one entered my life in a different way but both stayed and became an integral part of my personality.
+Each one entered into my life in a different way, but both stayed and became an integral part of my personality.

 Surfing turned my life in an alternative but utmost enjoyable direction.
-When I stop to think, I realize that my life is entirely connected to the sea, day to day, month to month, year to year, including people, ideas, and even dreams.
-To live by the ocean and for the ocean, that’s the SURF Part.
+When I stop to think, I realise that my life is entirely connected to the sea, day to day, month to month, year to year, including people, ideas, and even dreams.
+To live by the ocean and for the ocean, that’s the SURF part.

-My first acquaintanceship with manual work, even though mostly technical, took place by my father’s side.
-From an early age, I would accompany him at his job and in atelier, learning how to work with wood, metal and electrical devices.
+My first introduction to manual work, even though mostly technical, took place by my father’s side.
+From an early age, I would accompany him at his job and in the workshop, learning how to work with wood, metal and electrical devices.
 A person of great imagination, he always managed to bring a portion of creativity to the most mundane tasks.
-He was the one to cultivate the habit of working hard in me.
+He was the one to cultivate my habit of working hard.

 Then it was my sister, Fanny Vieira.
-Growing up together with her, who has been always passionate about and actively involved in all possible kinds of art, meant constantly discovering art culture in its striking diversity.
-She is an outstanding artist and the person I respect immensely.
-This is where the ART Part comes from.
+She has been always passionate about and actively involved in all possible kinds of art, and growing up with her meant constantly discovering art culture in its striking diversity.
+She is an outstanding artist and a person I respect immensely.
+This is where the ART part comes from.

 Photo credits: Daniel Espirito Santo

-Each piece is made with two main components - wood (classic frames or driftwood), and regular gypsum.
-I enjoy frames for their classic form that perfectly reveals and enhances wave’s elegance.
+Each piece is made with two main components - wood (classic frames or driftwood) and regular gypsum.
+I enjoy frames for their classic form that perfectly reveal and enhance the wave’s elegance.
 Driftwood, on the other hand, always carries a story to tell.
-Where is it traveling from, how did it end up in the sea, how many km did it travel to arrive to my shore?
+Where is it traveling from?
+How did it end up in the sea?
+How many kilometres did it travel to arrive to my shore?
 There is always this intrigue.
-Also, due to its imperfections, driftwood obliges you to adapt the shape of the wave and choose specific colors to create a harmonic piece.
+Also, due to its imperfections, driftwood obliges you to adapt the shape of the wave and choose specific colours to create a harmonic piece.
 For me, driftwood is an offer from the ocean that I give back as a tribute in the form of a wave.

 artdiy inspiration ocean surf sustainability